- A PhD is the highest globally recognized postgraduate degree that higher education institutions can award.

 It’s a common misunderstanding that PhDs only opens the door for educational based roles such as university lecturers and training providers.
 Although obtaining a PhD opens these doors, the opportunities extend far beyond educational roles.
 In fact, recent data from the UK’s Higher Education Statistics Agency (HESA) indicates only 23% of PhD graduates take a position in educational roles.
 This low percentage is primarily because PhD graduates have a wide range of skills that make them suitable for a broad spectrum of roles.
 This is being seen first hand by the increasing number of PhD graduates who are entering alternative roles such as research, writing, law and investment banking.

 What Is It like to Undertake a PhD?

 We are often asked what a PhD is actually like.
-This is not an easy question to answer as every PhD is different.
+This is not a straightforward question to answer as every PhD is different.

-To help give insight into the life of a PhD student, we have interviewed PhD students at various stages of their programmes and put together a series of PhD Student Interviews.
-Check out the link to hear what a PhD is like – who better to tell you than the students themselves!
+To help give insight into the life of a PhD student, we’ve interviewed PhD students at various stages of their programmes and put together a series of PhD Student Interviews.
+Check out the link to find out what a PhD is like and what advice they have to offer you.